Paperback-iOS/website/src/uwu/getting-started.md

 ### AltStore instructions for Mac
 1. Download **`Paperback.ipa`**
-1. Try to open it on your phone, that won't work.
+1. Try to open it on your phone.
+Wait, that didn't work.
 1. Just ask for help in #support

 ## FAQ